minio/docs/source/administration/batch-framework.rst

 Use the ``keyrotate`` job type to create a batch job that cycles the :ref:`sse-s3 or sse-kms keys <minio-sse-data-encryption>` for encrypted objects.

-The YAML configuration allows you to use optional filters to rotate the keys for a specific set of objects by creation date, tags, metadata, or kms key.
+The YAML configuration supports filters to restrict key rotation to  a specific set of objects by creation date, tags, metadata, or kms key.
 You can also define retry attempts or set a notification endpoint and token.

 Sample YAML Description File for a ``keyrotate`` Job Type